Blogs > Health & Wellbeing

 What is Wheat?

 Glutens raise the protein level on dog food labels, even though the proteins aren’t as complete as they could be.
-They also lack an abundant amount of amino acids, which could jeopardize your dog's health [3].
+They also lack an abundant amount of amino acids, which could jeopardise your dog's health [3].

 Wheat-filled Ingredients to Watch Out For